harshraj11584/Paper-Implementation-Matrix-Factorization-Recommender-Systems-Netflix/README.md

 Link to Netflix Dataset Used : [[1]](https://www.kaggle.com/netflix-inc/netflix-prize-data)

+###Instructions

-_recommender_final.py_ is the final recommender, and requires _mf.py_ to be imported to run.
+1) _recommender_final.py_ is the final recommender, and requires _mf.py_ to be imported to run.
 Use directly on any dataset by changing line 19 in _recommender_final.py_.

-_recommender_final_toy_dataset.py_ shows how exactly Matrix Factorization Techniques work by considering a 5x5 toy dataset.
+2) _recommender_final_toy_dataset.py_ shows how exactly Matrix Factorization Techniques work by considering a 5x5 toy dataset.

-The _*.ipynb_ files include visualizations of RMSE decreasing with iterations when fitting on the training dataset.
-All _*.ipynb_ files are standalone and does not require importing _mf.py_
+3) The _*.ipynb_ files include visualizations of RMSE decreasing with iterations when fitting on the training dataset.
+All _*.ipynb_ files are standalone and do not require importing _mf.py_